The Ultimate Writer Self-Care Checklist

 16. Write somewhere you usually don’t.

 17. Use a program like RescueTime to track your habits and limit where you go when you’re on your devices.
-Analyze how you really use your time with those programs so that you are realistic when setting your writing goals.
+Once you’ve got some data, analyze how you really use your time so that you are realistic when setting your writing goals.

 18. Clarify your boundaries with others and yourself so that people don’t infringe on your plans to write, and so you don’t feel unnecessary guilt and stress.